maartenba/maartenba.github.io/src/data/blog/2010-04-09-using-windows-azure-drive-in-php-(or-ruby).md

     <LocalStorage name="cloudDriveCache" sizeInMB="128"/>
   </WebRole>
 </ServiceDefinition>

 ```

-<p>Things to note are the <em>cloudDriveCache</em> local storage entry, which is needed for caching access to the virtual drive.
-The configuration settings are defined for use in <em>ServiceConfiguration.csdef</em>:
+Things to note are the *cloudDriveCache* local storage entry, which is needed for caching access to the virtual drive.
+The configuration settings are defined for use in *ServiceConfiguration.csdef*:

 ```csharp
 <?xml version="1.0"?>